 Further, the warranty and expected life of the hardware does not equate to the anticipated life of the AMI System, which is covered in section M of the Services Agreement, and refers primarily to the anticipated life of the current generation of the software and programming.
 This reflects how long the software developer will commit to support any major release of its product.
 It would not be practical for a software developer to support a single release of its product forever.
 For example, Microsoft Windows v3, 3.1, 95, 98, 2000, NT, XP, and Vista, are all no longer supported, yet Microsoft's standard product support promise did apply to each major release of the product.
 Per section M of the Services agreement, Ferguson warrants that the system will be supported for a minimum of twelve years.
-If the Sensus system we deploy is after that time no longer supported, and has not been updated through interim releases, it is very unlikely that Sensus or a successor company would not have a replacement offering that would continue to work with our "infrastructure," or that another company would not have developed a replacement system.
+If the Sensus system we deploy is no longer supported after that time, and has not been updated through interim releases, it is very unlikely that Sensus or a successor company would not have a replacement offering that would continue to work with our "infrastructure," or that another company would not have developed a replacement system.
 This clause simply assures that we would not need to address this issue for at least twelve years.
 All the hardware - meters, collectors, repeaters, communications modules, etc., would continue to work, and to be supported for the duration of each component's anticipated life, typically twenty or more years.

 A question has been raised concerning the inclusion of a twenty percent contingency for the project.
 The purpose of the contingency is so if some unknown or unforeseen circumstance develops it can be addressed through a contract modification immediately, preventing potential long delays of the project's progress.
 Especially on a project of this nature where large and numerous crews of contractor personnel are on site, long delays can cause significant cost increases for demobilization and remobilization of contractor crews and equipment, or housing of crews for extended non-productive periods.
 Long delays can also lead to significant scheduling or rescheduling complications, as contractors typically will not leave their crews idle while change orders are running through a long approval process.
 On a project of this scope and complexity, a twenty percent contingency is common.
-Of course, the Board could consider any alternative contingency percentage deemed appropriate and modify the recommended motion accordingly.
+Of course, the Council could consider any alternative contingency percentage deemed appropriate and modify the recommended motion accordingly.
 The twenty percent contingency is staff's recommendation.

-There has been discussion about if the meter data collected through the AMI system is public information.
-As part of the project, usage data is expected to be available to an individual customer on a near real time basis, through a secure logon and a secure and feature-rich portal provided by Sensus.
+There has been discussion about meter data collected through the AMI system being public information.
+As part of the project, usage data will be available to an individual customer on a near real time basis, through a secure logon and a secure and feature-rich portal provided by Sensus.
 Individuals desiring access to data that is not tied directly to that individual's account would have to request such data through an Inspection of Public Records (IPRA) request, and it would be provided according to relevant law and procedures at the time.
-Such data would not be available real time, nor through the feature-rich user portal, but rather would be an after-the-fact download of the raw data in plain text format.
-No privacy or sensitive customer specific information would be provided.
-Compliance with Law Enforcement or other parties seeking data through a valid and enforceable court order would be in accordance with applicable statutes at the direction of the County Attorney's office.
+Such data would not be available real time, nor through the feature-rich user portal.